 Exactly what is the Kingdom of God?
 The Kingdom of God is the Father in Christ in the saint performing the will of God throughout the creation, particularly in the earth.
 It is Christ in us who Himself is the Kingdom of God.
 It is only as we are living by His Life that we are living in the Kingdom of God and able to overcome Satan and all of his works.

 When Christ, who is your life, appears, then you also will appear with him in glory.
 (Colossians 3:4)

-It may be true that the majority of professing Christians in the United States, perhaps in the world, are not living by the Life of Christ.
-To live by the Life of Christ there must be a time when we think of our former adamic life as dead and are endeavoring each to day present our thinking, speaking, and acting to the Lord Jesus so they may be His thinking, speaking, and acting.
+I suspect that the majority of professing Christians in the United States, perhaps in the world, are not living by the Life of Christ.
+To live by the Life of Christ, there must be a time when we think of our former adamic life as dead and are endeavoring each day to present our thinking, speaking, and acting to the Lord Jesus so they may be in agreement with His will for us.

 The teaching of a “rapture” today is so much wishful thinking.
 The immature believers are not going to be caught up to Heaven to recline in mansions.
 What good would that do them?
 The goal of our salvation is that we might have fellowship with God and Christ, and this will not be accomplished by carrying carnal Christian believers to Heaven to recline in mansions.
 This is so much foolishness, and the sooner it vanishes from Christian thinking the better.

 God’s purpose in the present hour is to call out a firstfruits who follow the Lamb wherever He goes.
 They are standing on Mount Zion with the Lord, being prepared to descend with Him in a terrifying onslaught that will put an end to sin in the earth.
 This is what we are praying for when we say, “Thy Kingdom come.
 Thy will be done in the earth as it is in Heaven.”